 Criminal penalties can be increased in BUI cases involving alleged offenders with blood alcohol concentrations (BACs) of 0.15 or higher.
 In such cases, first convictions are punishable by a fine of up to $2,000 and up to nine months in jail, second convictions are punishable by a fine of up to $4,000 and up to 12 months in jail, and third or subsequent convictions are punishable by fines of at least $4,000.

 You can reduce the risk of facing these penalties and increase the potential to get the charges dismissed if you bring in a quality BUI defense attorney.
-With an attorney, you’ll be able to contest the state’s evidence and make them fight to prove their case.
+With a criminal lawyer, you’ll be able to contest the state’s evidence and make them fight to prove their case.
 Your lawyer will also know how to negotiate an acceptable plea deal if this is the best strategy for you.
 Whether this is your first or fifth BUI, a lawyer can use the law, the available evidence, and strong legal arguments to bring about the best outcome for you.

 The Law Offices of David Golden, P.A.
 Has the Experience You Need